npdr/skip-list/README.md

 # skip-list
 basic dictionary implementation using a dynamic skip list in C

-instruction on how to run it on the Makefile
+instructions on how to run it on the Makefile

 usage example: